Norlock/nvim-traveller-buffers/README.md

 ### Why use it?
 - If you work with multiple projects, the buffer overview can get clogged up quickly using the builtin buffer view, but with this plugin it won't.
-- It integrates with harpoon, so you don't need to consciously stay on top of adding / removing buffers from the list.
+- It automatically stores the buffers of your last opened project, so you can easily continue your work on restart
 - Separates (project buffers / other buffers / term buffers)

 ## Features